 What special precautions should I follow?

-Before receiving ranibizumab injection,
+Before receiving ranibizumab injection or implant,

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention if you have received verteporfin (Visudyne) recently.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.